survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 {pagebreak}

-The webpack portion should be adjusted like this:
+The webpack portion should be adjusted:

 **webpack.config.js**